kode4food/welsh/README.md

 The Promise or Deferred that is returned will be an Object that contains several Function properties.
 Most of these should be familiar.
 They are:

-`resolve(result?:any)` - Resolves the Promise or Deferred with the specified result.
-This Function is only present if no executor was defined in the creation of the Promise/Deferred.

-`reject(reason?:any)` - Rejects the Promise or Deferred with the specified reason.
-This Function is only present if no executor was defined in the creation of the Promise/Deferred.

 `then(onFulfilled?:Function, onRejected?:Function)` - In the case of a Promise, creates a Promise whose value depends on its parent.
 In the case of a Deferred, adds an onFulfilled and/or onRejected handler to the dispatch chain.

 `catch(onRejected?:Function)` - Same as 'then' except that only an `onRejected` callback is provided.